A CHANCE IN LIFE

 Self-government became the essence of life at the Towns, providing the citizens, as the children are called, with the skills, confidence and creativity to become active participants in their communities and the builders of their own lives.

 Over the years Boys’ and Girls’ Towns of Italy shifted from being a community of Italian war orphans to being the home of thousands of young refugees and unaccompanied minors.
 These young people escaping civil unrest, poverty and persecution have come to the Towns in Rome from over 20 different countries.
 The Towns in Italy have touched the lives of over 30,000 young people.

 As people all over the world search for innovative solutions to poverty and underdevelopment, in 2015 our Board decided to take our successful approach beyond the Towns in Italy.
 Boys’ and Girls’ Towns of Ethiopia is helping to support 400 children this year in one of the poorest countries in the world.
 Just a year after the inauguration of our Towns in Ethiopia, Boys’ and Girls’ Towns of India was established to support 1,000 children living in the tribal areas of Southern India.

 On October 5, 2016 our organization assumed the new name of “A Chance In Life” to honor the vision of our founder and to reflect the international scope of our work.
 A Chance In Life continues to support the beloved Boys’ and Girls’ Towns of Italy in Rome, and also works to create emerging Boys’ and Girls’ Towns throughout the world.

-This year, A Chance In Life inaugurated Boys' and Girls' of Bolivia, Colombia, Guatemala, and Peru where together with local partners we will serve over 1,000 children living in marginalized and impoverished communities.
+In June of 2018, A Chance In Life inaugurated Boys' and Girls' of Bolivia, Colombia, Guatemala, and Peru where together with local partners we serve over 1,000 children living in marginalized and impoverished communities.